-Piezoelectric ceramics test for crack detectionWhite paper: Technical-scientific informative ITC-01 / ATCP
+Piezoelectric ceramics test for crack detectionWhite paper: Content of ATCP ITC-01 white paper.

 Objectives and applications

 Piezoelectric ceramics are fragile and sensitive components that may present internal cracks undetectable to a visual inspection.
 Ceramics presenting cracks, even if internal and invisible, must be discarded to avoid the premature fault of ultrasonic transducers and converter in which they are mounted, and the resulting losses from repairs and technical assistance.

 This white paper presents a practical and effective methodology for detecting cracks in piezoelectric ceramics used in ultrasonic transducers and converters.
 This approach is a variation of the acoustic resonant inspection (ASTM–E2001), which obtains the frequency spectrum through impedance analysis.
 Manufacturers and final users of piezoelectric ceramics, ultrasonic transducers and converters may apply this methodology in the following cases: